GLOBAL MARKETS-Stocks, bonds, commodities slump on likely end to Fed stimulus

 Home resales jumped to their highest level in 3-1/2 years in May and factory activity in June in the U.S. mid-Atlantic region rebounded to its highest level in more than two years.

-Equities on Wall Street fell more than 1.4 percent while stocks in Europe dropped 3.0 percent.
-Government debt prices fell, with yields on the 10-year U.S. Treasury note rising to more than 2.41 percent, a level last seen almost two years ago.
+Equities on Wall Street fell more than 1.5 percent while stocks in Europe dropped almost 3.0 percent.
+Government debt prices fell, with yields on the 10-year U.S. Treasury note rising to 2.41 percent, a level last seen almost two years ago.

-"We thought there would be a correction somewhere.
-This probably is it.
-We've been looking for a correction since April," said Bruce Bittles, chief investment strategist at brokerage and research firm Robert W. Baird & Co.
-Sarasota, Florida.
+Gordon Charlop, managing director at Rosenblatt Securities in New York, said the pullback was "somewhat inevitable."

+"The flow up to this point has not been disorderly.
+It's been a reasonably measured selloff," Charlop said.

-MSCI's all-country world index fell 2.93 percent, its largest single-day drop in 19 months, representing approximately $1 trillion in market value.
-The pan-European FTSEurofirst 300 index of leading regional shares fell 3.07 percent to close at 1,143.99.
+MSCI's all-country world index fell 3.03 percent, its largest single-day drop in 19 months, representing approximately $1 trillion in market value.
+The pan-European FTSEurofirst 300 index of leading regional shares fell 2.88 percent to close down at a provisional 1,146.22.

 Bernanke's comments were more hawkish than some had expected and promoted broad selling across bonds, with five- and seven-year notes suffering the most.